Residency Program Overview

 5) Is there formal teaching as part of the curriculum?

-Teaching sites offer a half day per week for formal teaching.
+Hospital teaching sites offer a half day per week for formal teaching.
 This Academic Half-Day is considered protected teaching time, meaning that your attendance is expected regardless of your rotation.
 Program directors from other specialties are aware of this protected and prioritized time and should allow you to attend.
 The lectures vary from week to week but always have a focus on topics important in primary care.
-In addition to these academic half days family medicine residents from all teaching sites will come together every few months for a focused day of seminars and lectures at the Central Core Days.
-Additional all residents come together a few times each year for a curriculum in Practice Management.
+In addition to these academic half days Family Medicine residents from all teaching sites will come together every few months for a focused day of seminars and lectures at the Central Core Days.
+Additionally, all residents come together a few times each year for a curriculum in Practice Management.

 6) What types of opportunities are available for a 3rd year of training?

-The University of Toronto offers many high-quality 3rd year enhanced skills programs; including Women's Health, Emergency Medicine, Sport and Excercise Medicine, Low-risk Obstetrics, Care of the Elderly, Clinician Scholar Program: Research and Education Streams, Addiction Medicine, Palliative Care and others.
-We continue to innovatively develop new programs such as our Global Health and Vulnerable Populations Enhanced Skills program.
-Contact: Please contact the Enhanced Skills coordinator Ms. Valerie Hilderal
+The University of Toronto offers many high-quality 3rd year enhanced skills programs; including Women's Health, Emergency Medicine, Sport and Exercise Medicine, Low-risk Obstetrics, Care of the Elderly, Clinician Scholar Program: Research and Education Streams, Addiction Medicine, Palliative Care and others.
+We continue to innovate and develop new programs such as our Global Health and Vulnerable Populations Enhanced Skills program.
+Please contact the Enhanced Skills coordinator at firstname.lastname@example.org

 7) How are U of T family residents treated on off-service rotations?

-The program directors at each site work hard to ensure that the family medicine residents are receiving the respect they deserve.
-Overall, family medicine residents are treated very well on off-service rotations at U of T.
+The program directors at each site work hard to ensure that the Family Medicine residents are receiving the respect they deserve.
+Overall, Family Medicine residents are treated very well on off-service rotations at U of T. Residents also have the opportunity to complete evaluations at the end of rotations as an opportunity to provide feedback.

 8) What is call like?
-How often and how gruelling?
+How often and how grueling?